Educational Leadership and Policy Studies

 About the Program

-The Ph.D. in Educational Leadership is designed for those individuals who intend to build an administrative career focused on innovative and inquiry-based leadership; or, an academic career focused on conducting research in the multidisciplinary field of education.
+The Ph.D. in Educational Leadership is designed for those individuals who intend building an academic career focused on conducting research in the multidisciplinary field of educational leadership and policy studies, or to build an administrative career focused on innovative and inquiry-based leadership; or build an administrative career switch.
 Accordingly, this program will prepare individuals for careers in K-12 education systems; research universities and teaching colleges; as well as private, non-profit, state, federal, or international educational agencies.

-Initial adivsing, from inquiry through admission, is provided by Dr. William Black, Ph.D.
-Program Coordinator.
+Initial adivsing, from inquiry through admission through the first two years of course works is provided by Dr. William Black, Ph.D.
+Program Coordinator, firstname.lastname@example.org.
 By the completion the second year of study students should select a major professor who assists the student planning the remaining course of study.
 By the end of the third year students should convene an advisory committee consisting of the major professor and at least three other members.
 The committee guides the student through the dissertation process.

 This program is not an initial certification or licensure program.
 Students seeking educational leadership certification need to refer to the M.Ed. or consult with program coordinator to a complete a modified program in Educational Leadership in addition to the Ph.D. plan requirements.